jmrr/phd_thesis/Corrections/list_of_changes.md

     formalise the operators used in state-of-the-art experimental methods.

 14. Provide a reference to Lowe’s work for the choice of the value of $\alpha$ (0.7)

+  - [x] I have added a reference and a comment:

+    > 0 < α < 1 is set to around 0.7, and any query descriptors that do not
+   satisfy this condition are discarded.
+This “uniqueness criterion” was chosen by Lowe as the ratio of closest to second-closest neighbours of each descriptor that provides the best ratio of probabilities for correct versus incorrect matches [105].

 15. Clearly summarise in the Conclusion chapter the limitations of your methods, based on the experimental validation